 Puppies are not widgets – if they were, not only would they not be anywhere near as cuddly, but they would be interchangeable, and a “defective” one would simply mean inconvenience, not heartbreak.
 While reputable breeders do their utmost to ensure that their puppies are the healthiest and soundest possible, sometimes things do not go as planned, just as with we humans.

 Some breeder contracts guarantee all against genetic defects (usually up until a certain age), while others guarantee against specific ailments, such as heart problems, sometimes under certain conditions.
 Some breeders, for example, will guarantee against hip dysplasia, but only if the owner takes common-sense precautions, such as not running a puppy continuously on a hard surface until a year of age, and sometimes for large breeds, even longer.
 These specifics are dependent on the individual breeder, as well as the generally accepted health-screening practices in the breed community as a whole.
 After all, health concerns in a Chihuahua will be different from those in a Great Dane.

 Puppy Naming Conventions

 Though reputable breeders only breed dogs that are registered with the American Kennel Club, thus verifying their lineage, each new puppy that is born must be individually registered as well.
-Sometimes a breeder will require you to fill out the AKC registration papers; other times, the breeder will take care of it herself, especially if she is an AKC Breeder of Merit, a designation that shows a breeder has committed to registering all of her puppies with the American Kennel Club.
+Sometimes a breeder will require you to fill out the AKC registration papers.
+Other times, the breeder will take care of it themselves, especially if they are an AKC Breeder of Merit, a designation that shows a breeder has committed to registering all of their puppies with the American Kennel Club.

 The Weird Stuff